Well, friends. It’s officially 2021!!!

 The Front Porch Project became a thing during quarantine, and Alison took a picture for us to commemorate this insane year… not that we will ever forget it!

-(And no, David did not lose his legs… it was an unfortunate oversight that he was kneeling behind us, not sitting with us on the step.)
+(And no, D did not lose his legs… it was an unfortunate oversight that he was kneeling behind us, not sitting with us on the step.)

 We celebrated Mother’s Day here at home (of course) and I managed to corral the kids for a picture.